FarkasZalan/GymBro/README.md

     - Stripe payment processing (including mock transactions).

-- A**dmin SDK:** Provides secure management of user accounts for password resets and other operations.
+- **Admin SDK:** Provides secure management of user accounts for password resets and other operations.

 - **Firebase Hosting:** Efficiently deploys the application for public access.